Stephen Etnier: Early career

 Etnier's early work of 1930s and 1940s provides a record of his life at the time.
 His work shows street scenes in his home state of Pennsylvania, waterfronts from his travels to Haiti and the Bahamas, (and made while sailing the Eastern Seaboard aboard his 70-foot sailboat, Morgana), aerial perspectives created as he learned to fly, and dramatic Maine landscapes, painted while he renovated a stately 1862 home, "Gilbert Head".

 Gilbert Head was on Long Island, Maine at the opening of the Kennebec River and across from Fort Popham and Popham Beach.
 Etnier and his wife Betsy lived on the Morgana for two years while they renovated the house.
 Her account of these years, On Gilbert Head, was published in 1937.

 In 1938 he executed the mural "Waiting for the Mail," installed at the U.S. Post Office in Spring Valley, New York, and listed on the National Register of Historic Places in 1988.
-In 1940 he painted a second mural, "Mail for New England" at the Boston, MA.
+In 1940 he painted a second mural, "Mail for New England" at the Boston, Massachusetts.
 Everett Branch Post Office.
 In 2010 this mural was restored and reinstalled at the Clarendon Street Post Office in Boston.